swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

 The implementation of the `DictionaryStorage` macro would create the accessor declarations shown above, using either the `key` argument (if present) or deriving the key name from the property name.
 The effect of this macro isn't something that can be done with a property wrapper, because the property wrapper wouldn't have access to `self.storage`.

+An accessor macro can specify that it produces observers by listing at least one of `willSet` or `didSet ` in the names, e.g., `@attached(accessors, names: named(willSet))`.
+Such a macro can only produce observers; it cannot change a stored property into a computed property.

-The expansion of an accessor macro must result in a computed property.
+The expansion of an accessor macro that does not specify one of `willSet` or `didSet` in its list of names must result in a computed property.
 A side effect of the expansion is to remove any initializer from the stored property itself; it is up to the implementation of the accessor macro to either diagnose the presence of the initializer (if it cannot be used) or incorporate it in the result.

 #### Member attribute macros